 Changes in a child’s behaviour can be the result of a wide range of factors and this makes it difficult to identify if the changes are linked to abuse.
 Even signs such as bruising or other injuries cannot be taken as "proof" of abuse (see appendices).
 However if you have concerns, you have a responsibility to act on those concerns.

-Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child or by a member of staff who is still currently working with children).
+Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child or by an adult who was abused as a child by a member, or ex-member, of staff.
 Where such an allegation is made, the club should follow the procedures as detailed above and report the matter to the social services or the police.
 This is because other children, either within or outside sport, may be at risk from this person.

 Download this section in pdf format

-Mountaineering Scotland assures staff / volunteers that it will fully support and protect anyone, who in good faith reports his or her concern that a colleague is, or may be, abusing a child.
+Mountaineering Scotland assures staff / volunteers that it will fully support and protect anyone, who in good faith reports their concern that a colleague is, or may be, abusing a child.

 These procedures aim to ensure that all concerns about the conduct of a member of staff / volunteer are dealt with in a timely, appropriate and proportionate manner.
-No member of staff / volunteer in receipt of information that causes concern about the conduct of a member of a staff / volunteer towards children shall keep that information to himself or herself, or attempt to deal with the matter on their own.
+No member of staff / volunteer in receipt of information that causes concern about the conduct of a member of a staff / volunteer towards children shall keep that information to themselves, nor attempt to deal with the matter on their own.

 In the event of an investigation into the conduct of a member of staff / volunteer all actions will be informed by the principles of natural justice: